Construction Reports: General Information

 In this chapter, you will learn how to do the following:

-- Print and send substantiated billing reports, and understand what information is included in them
+- Prepare substantiated billing reports and understand what information is included in them

-- Print and send American Institute of Architects (AIA) reports, and understand what information is included in them
+- Prepare American Institute of Architects (AIA) reports and understand what information is included in them

-- Print and send work-in-progress and bonding reports, and understand which information is included in them
+- Prepare work-in-progress (WIP) and bonding reports and understand what information is included in them

 - Review the project lifecycle and performance with the help of MYOB Acumatica Construction Edition reports